-As a result of inter-agency and inter-programme collaboration and synergy, project used the needs assessment information provided by UN FAO to identify the beneficiaries for fodder distribution under the Activity 1.1.3 Support to agricultural livelihoods rehabilitation.
+As noted in the IR 1, as a result of inter-agency and inter-programme collaboration and synergy, project has used the needs assessment information provided by UN FAO to identify the beneficiaries for fodder distribution under the Activity 1.1.3 Support to agricultural livelihoods rehabilitation.

-For the needs assessment purposes the project also considered information available in the UN multisector report "Multi-sector needs assessment (MSNA) 2nd round: report on humanitarian needs of people in a refugee like situation and hosting households affected in the conflict of Nagorno Karabakh", July, 2021", link: https://data2.unhcr.org/en/documents/details/87616 and information from "Armenia: REACH Economic Resilience Assessment Report - September 2021: report on economic livelihood challenges of refugee like population and host communities affected by the conflict in Nagorno Karabakh", an assessment implemented by REACH in the framework of "Coordination Steering group Armenia", funded by the European Union Humanitarian Aid; link to the report ink replaced / shortened automatically!
+In the reporting period, for the needs assessment purposes the project continued using information available in the UN multisector report "Multi-sector needs assessment (MSNA) 2nd round: report on humanitarian needs of people in a refugee like situation and hosting households affected in the conflict of Nagorno Karabakh", July, 2021", link: [Link replaced / shortened automatically] and information from "Armenia: REACH Economic Resilience Assessment Report - September 2021: report on economic livelihood challenges of refugee like population and host communities affected by the conflict in Nagorno Karabakh", an assessment implemented by REACH in the framework of "Coordination Steering group Armenia", funded by the European Union Humanitarian AidLink replaced / shortened automatically]

-Moreover, in its further work the project will consider and use needs assessment conducted by other UNDP projects, such as the Sustainable Communities programme.

-Meanwhile, the project initiated consultations with local administrations, partners, other relevant organizations and stakeholders in Syunik and Gegharkunik regions through field visits with the aim to inform the parties about the project's overall objectives, activities, donor, and specifics, and acquire additional needs assessment and verification information.
-Intense consultations were carried with local organizations (in both Gegharkunik and Syunik regions) with the aim to assess their capacity vis-à-vis supporting the implementation of project activities in the next reporting periods from January-November, 2022.
-As a result of these consultations, for example, it was clear that more displaced people are present and need livelihood support in both regions.
-Project was reassured that anticipated small scale agricultural and non-agricultural micro grants will indeed play a vital role for vulnerable and displaced families to preserve their livelihoods.
+The project considered and used needs assessment conducted by other UNDP projects, such as the Sustainable Communities programme, in particular, to identify target settlements, precise and changing needs of displaced population, lessons learnt.
+Meanwhile, the project continued extensive consultations with local administrations, partners, other relevant organizations and stakeholders in Syunik and Gegharkunik regions through field visits with the aim to inform the parties about the project's overall pace, activities, and specifics, and acquire additional needs assessment and verification information.

+Contacts with EU delegation in Armenia and other parties implementing EU ECHO projects were sustained and developed for information exchange, lessons learnt, potential modifications in the activities, rectifying possible problems in the fields.
+Intense consultations were carried with head of Syunik marz administration (the main target area of the project) with the aim to utilize their capacity vis-à-vis supporting the implementation of project activities in the field.

+Post distribution monitoring of fodder distribution and paid on job training activities were conducted and results assessed.
+Project used the experience and grasp of 6 local NGOs, contacted in this period for assisting to provide agricultural and non-agricultural mini-grants.
+Additional need assessments were conducted by each of these organizations in their respective areas to further identify the needs of DPs and local population.
+The selection of the beneficiaries was based on these needs assessments as well.
+As a result of these assessments, the project was reassured that small scale agricultural and non-agricultural micro grants will indeed play a vital role for vulnerable and displaced families to preserve their livelihoods.
 A noticeable update was that the largest concentration of DPs is in Syunik Goris area, so the project considered this fact addressing proportionately more potential beneficiaries in this region.

+Additional consultations with local communities and administrations in Sisian and Tatev regions (Syunik marz) allowed the project to finalize areas where street lighting will be modernized.